 The final step in the molding process is releasing or ejecting the parts from the mold.
 The part geometry, type of resin, and mold finish are all considered when designing the ejector system.
-The placement of the ejector pins, the type of ejection mechanism and the cycle times need to be calculated with precision to avoid any defects in the part.
-All of these are accomplished with a series of carefully placed ejector pins, the size, and position of which are determined by the shape, size and wall thickness of the part.
+The placement of the ejector pins, the type of ejection mechanism, and the cycle times need to be calculated with precision to avoid any defects in the part.
+All of these are accomplished with a series of carefully placed ejector pins, the size and position of which are determined by the shape, size, and wall thickness of the part.

 Avoiding any unnecessary rework of a mold cavity will save time and money in the long term.
 Experienced molders create a sample mold that is used to produce a test run of the part.
 This step is vital in determining if any adjustments to the mold, the resin selection, or molding parameters such as temperature and flow rate are needed.
 If there are any quality issues, the project team will work together to determine the cause and re-sample the parts until they meet the customer’s and the molder’s standards.

-The Rodon Group difference
+The Rodon Group Difference

-At The Rodon Group, we have been providing turnkey manufacturing solutions for 60 years.
+At The Rodon Group, we have been providing turnkey manufacturing solutions for over 67 years.
 We specialize in building high-volume molds that last for decades.
 If you would like to learn more about how we can design and build an injection mold for your project, please give us a call at 215-822-5544 or email us at email@example.com.